RedisGears/RedisGears/docs/intro.md

 ## Async Await Support

-On v1.2 RedisGears added support for Python async-await.
-It means that instead of giving a Python function as a gears operation, it is also possible to give a Python coroutine.
-When given a coroutine, the execution pass to a dedicated thread that runs an event loop and schedules all the coroutines.
+RedisGears v1.2 added support for Python async-await.
+Instead of giving a Python function as a gears operation, it is also possible to give a Python coroutine.
+When given a coroutine, the execution runs in a dedicated thread that runs an event loop and schedules all the coroutines.

 Example:
 ```python
 {{ include('async_await/async_await-000.py')}}
 ```
-This example will wait for 5 seconds and then return a list of all the shards IDs in the Redis cluster.
-But because it's inside a coroutine and running inside a dedicated event loop, it will not consume a thread from the RedisGears thread pool.
+This example waits for 5 seconds and then returns a list of IDs for all shards in the Redis cluster.
+Since it's a coroutine that runs inside a dedicated event loop, it will not consume a thread from the RedisGears thread pool.
 This allows other executions to run while it's waiting.

 !!! important "Notice"
-    When using a coroutine, each record will be processed by the coroutine in a background thread.
-This means that if there were more than one record on each shard, the execution would have to wait 5 seconds for each record.
+    A coroutine processes each record in a background thread.
+If there are multiple records on each shard, the execution waits 5 seconds for each record.
 In addition, the processing of records in the same shard is not parallel.
 !!! important "Coroutine support"
-    Coroutines are only supported in the following steps: `map`, `flatmap`, `filter`, `foreach`, `aggregate`, `aggregateby`
+    Only the following steps support coroutines: `map`, `flatmap`, `filter`, `foreach`, `aggregate`, `aggregateby`

 ### Waiting for Another Execution

-So we know we can give a coroutine to a step and wait for events inside this coroutine.
-We saw that we can wait on `async.sleep` but what else can we wait on?
-On v1.2 the [run](functions.md#run) function will return a future object that can be awaited inside a coroutine.
-This allows you to start a [local](intro.md#local-vs-global) execution and decide to create a global execution and wait for it to finish.
+You can give a coroutine to a step and wait for events inside this coroutine.
+You can wait on `async.sleep` but what else can we wait on?
+On v1.2 the [run](functions.md#run) function returns a future object that can be awaited inside a coroutine.
+This allows you to start a [local](intro.md#local-vs-global) execution, decide to create a global execution, and wait for it to finish.

-The following example shows how we can use async-await to cache global execution results in a local key and only trigger a global execution on cache misses:
+The following example uses async-await to cache global execution results in a local key and only triggers a global execution on cache misses:
 ```python
 {{ include('async_await/async_await-003.py')}}
 ```